-The financial performance targets for the company show the significant growth path the company is expected to take.
-However the company is focused on the long term return from the investment in ENL and therefore charges ENL for services and network build on a cost recovery basis only.
+The financial performance targets for ESL show the significant growth path the company is expected to take.
+However, ESL is focused on the long-term return from the investment in ENL and therefore charges ENL for services and network build on a cost recovery basis only.
 Profitability will occur in ESL as ENL achieves profitability.

-ESL - Y/e 30 June \$m 2015 2016 2017
+ESL - Y/e 30 June \$m 2016 2017 2018

-Operating Revenue 58.4 58.4 61.6
+Operating Revenue 80.0 65.2 67.8

-Cost of Sales - Network Build 49.9 49.8 50.2
+Cost of Sales - Network Build (70.9) (55.6) (58.2)

-Cost of Sales - Other 4.8 4.9 5.2

-Net Revenue after Cost of Sales 3.7 3.7 6.2
+Net Revenue after Cost of Sales 5.8 5.8 5.9

-EBITDA 2.4 3.3 4.9
+EBITDA 0.5 1.1 1.4

-Net Profit/(Loss) After Tax (7.6) (6.8) (4.6)
+Net Profit/(Loss) After Tax (11.5) (9.6) (7.4)

-The company has a high turnover with low profitability as it is in the process of constructing the UFB network, an associate, on revenue account.
-Costs associated with the UFB network build are reflected as expenses meaning low EBITDA and Profit results during the build period.
-As uptake by customers on the network occurs over the next ten years the profitability of ENL and its return to ESL increases.
+ESL has a high turnover with low profitability as it is in the process of constructing the UFB network on revenue account.
+Costs associated with the UFB network build are reflected as expenses meaning low EBITDA and profit results during the build period.
+As customer uptake on the network occurs over the next ten years, the profitability of ENL and its return to ESL increases.

-Profitability ratios are not included as the project return is based on a longer term profile than the three year period.
+Profitability ratios are not included as the project's return is based on a longer term profile than the three year period.